RAB: Provable Robustness Against Backdoor Attacks: Threat Model and Method Overview

-We remark that, within this RAB training and certification process, there are several \underline{additional challenges}.
+{\bf Additional Challenges.} We remark that, within this RAB training and certification process, there are several additional challenges.
 First, after adding noise to the training data, the clean accuracy of the trained classifier typically drops due to the distribution shift in the training data.
-In order to mitigate this problem, we add a deterministic value, based on the hash of the trained model, to test instances (Section~\ref{sec:models}), which minimizes the distribution shift and leads to improved accuracy scores.
-Second, considering different smoothing distributions for the training data, we provide a rigorous analysis and a robustness bound for both Gaussian and Uniform smoothing distributions (Section~\ref{sec:backdoor_attacks}).
-Third, we note the proposed training process requires to sample a large number of randomly perturbed training sets.
-Since this is computationally expensive, we propose an efficient algorithm for $K$-NN classifiers (Section~\ref{sec:models}).
+To mitigate this problem, we add a deterministic value, based on the hash of the trained model, to test instances (Section~\ref{sec:models}), which minimizes the distribution shift and leads to improved accuracy scores.
+Second, considering different smoothing distributions for the training data, we provide rigorous analysis and a robustness bound for both Gaussian and uniform smoothing distributions (Section~\ref{sec:backdoor_attacks}).
+Third, we note that the proposed training process requires sampling a large number of randomly perturbed training sets.
+As this is computationally expensive, we propose an efficient PTIME algorithm for $K$-NN classifiers (Section~\ref{sec:models}).

+{\bf Outline.} In the following, we illustrate the RAB pipeline in three steps.
+In Section~\ref{sec:framework}, we introduce the theoretical foundations for a unified framework for certifying robustness against both evasion and backdoor attacks.
+In Section~\ref{sec:backdoor_attacks}, we introduce how to apply our unified framework to defend against backdoor attacks.
+In Section~\ref{sec:models}, we present RAB pipeline for two types of models --- DNNs and $K$-NN.